-Police In Manchester, United Kingdom Break Up Hundreds Of Illegal Parties, Some With DJs And Bouncy Castles
+Police In Manchester, United Kingdom, Break Up Hundreds Of Illegal Parties, Some With DJs And Bouncy Castles

-Police in Manchester, England made over a thousand arrests and broke up hundreds of illegal parties over the weekend, handing out fines and arrests to scofflaws violating the country’s coronavirus social distancing rules.
-As BBC News reports, some of those illegal house parties even involved DJ’s and inflatable bouncy castles.
+Police in Manchester, United Kingdom, made over a thousand arrests and broke up hundreds of illegal parties over the weekend, handing out fines and arrests to scofflaws violating the country’s coronavirus social distancing rules.
+As BBC News reports, some of those illegal house parties even involved DJs and inflatable bouncy castles.

-The U.K., like so many other countries, has strict orders in place to prevent the spread of the deadly pandemic.
+The United Kingdom, like so many other countries, has strict orders in place to prevent the spread of the deadly pandemic.
 Those orders include, among other things, requiring people to stay at home except under certain conditions, such as going out for necessary items, and prohibiting large gatherings.

-The U.K. also, like so many other countries, has scofflaws who flout those rules.
+The United Kingdom, also like other countries, has residents who flout those rules.
 Manchester police found that out over the previous weekend.

 Specifically, authorities issued 1,132 citations for violating coronavirus-related directives between Saturday and Tuesday.
 Some of the ways in which the suspects violated the law are exceptionally flagrant.